diablodale/dp.docs/docs/_max/methods/getports.md

 [synchronization ports](https://learn.microsoft.com/en-US/azure/Kinect-dk/multi-camera-sync)

 sync-out
-: synchronization pulse output; the VSync for the RGB camera
+: synchronization pulse output send; the VSync for the RGB camera

 sync-in
-: synchronization pulse receiver
+: synchronization pulse input receive

 with a status of